Njamrock/PersonSorter/README.md

 Create a GUI program that will allow you to add and sort data on persons according to different comparison criteria.
 The program must enable adding information about a person: name, surname, gender, date of birth, country and place of birth.
-The main window must have a list (e.g. ListView control) with a header that will in the appropriate display that data in columns.
-By pressing the header, the list is sorted according to the data in the corresponding column.
+The main window must have a list (e.g. ListView control) with a header that will show data in  appropriate columns.
+By pressing the header, the list is sorted data in the corresponding column.
 Eg. by pressing the header "Date of birth", the data will be sorted by date of birth, a by clicking on the heading "Surname" alphabetically according to the surnames of the persons.